Linearized transverse diffeomorphism invariant spin-2 theories via gauge invariants: Introduction

 Another active direction in modifying gravity involves metric affine geometries \cite{hehl}, see also the review works \cite{lhf(q)}.
 There have been intense work specially on flat geometries like Teleparallel gravities with generalized quadratic torsion terms known as New General Relativity (NGR), see \cite{shira}, quadratic theories on non-metricity with vanishing torsion, \cite{nyo} and \cite{jhk}, and generalized quadratic forms of both non-metricity and torsion \cite{gtg}.
 In the case of flat geometries with nonvanishing torsion, when expanding about the Minkowski space, either using the vierbein formalism $e_{\mu}^{\,\,\, a} $ or as an element $\Lambda_{\mu}^{\,\,\, \alpha} $ of the group $GL(4,\mathbb{R})$ we have a rank-2 field with symmetric and nonsymmetric parts instead of the usual description of massless spin-2 particles in terms of a symmetric rank-2 field.

-Here we merge the previous directions of modifying gravity at linearized level and investigate the most general Lorentz invariant quadratic theory of second order in derivatives invariant under TDiff and described by a full rank-2 tensor.
-The content of the model is examined by using an explicitly gauge invariant approach based on an improved use of Bardeen variables \cite{Jaccard}.
+The aim of the present work is twofold, first we merge the previous mentioned directions of modifying gravity at linearized level and investigate the most general Lorentz invariant quadratic theory of second order in derivatives invariant under TDiff and described by a full rank-2 tensor.
+Thus, paving the way for non linear completions.
+Secondly, the content of the model is examined by using an explicitly gauge invariant approach based on an improved use of Bardeen variables \cite{Jaccard} which turns out to be a very convenient way of unravelling the particle content of quadratic tensor models.

 The paper is structured as follows.
 In section 2 we introduce the method by applying it to simpler examples.
 In section 3 we present the general models we are interested in and explore their particle content.
 A class of models with one massless spin-2 particle and two scalars, which we call a SST (Scalar-Scalar-Tensor) model, is coupled to external sources in section 4 where we also suggest its natural nonlinear completion.
 In section 5 we draw our conclusions and outline future directions.
 The appendix provides an alternative derivation of the spectrum of the free SST model via the introduction of an auxiliary field.